De-Coder05/Blood-Bank-Management-System/README.md

 ## Deployment & Usage

 1. Install a compatible DBMS (e.g., MySQL, PostgreSQL, Oracle)
-2. Import schema and data scripts from `/schemas` and `/data`
-3. Execute procedures and queries as needed
+2. Execute procedures and queries as needed
-4. Use provided sample queries for testing and reporting
+3. Use provided sample queries for testing and reporting

 ---